The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 ### Attacks
 ***Attacks always hit***.
 Roll your weapon’s die and do that much damage to an opponent ***minus their Armor Value (AV)***.
 Ranged weapons cannot be used in melee.

-Attacks that are ***impaired***, such as firing through cover or fighting while grappled, roll damage twice and deal the ***lowest result***.
+Attacks that are ***disadvantaged***, such as firing through cover or fighting while grappled, roll damage twice and deal the ***lowest result***.

-Similarly, attacks that are enhanced by a risky stunt or a vulnerable target roll a ***bonus damage die***.
-This is an extra d6, represented as +d6, and is added to the normal damage dealt.
+Similarly, attacks that are ***advantaged*** by a risky stunt or a vulnerable target roll damage twice and deal the ***highest result***.
 Attacks against a completely helpless target do not roll damage, and instead kill the target outright.
 - E.g. a bandit is being held down by an ally.
-The PC attacks with a longsword (d10) and is granted a +d6 for the bandit being grappled.
-The PC rolls a 4 and a 6, for a total of 10 damage dealt.
+The PC attacks with a longsword (d10) and is granted advantage for the bandit being grappled.
+The PC rolls a 4 and a 6, for a total of 6 damage dealt.

 ### Combat Maneuvers
 Any action that is not a simple action, attack, or spellcasting is a combat maneuver.
 Combat maneuvers are always risky, and the arbiter may ask for a save, opposed or not, to determine the outcome.
 Some examples are disarming or tripping an opponent, pushing them off a ledge, or attempting to grapple them.
-Depending on the maneuver, the PC doing the maneuver may grant their allies bonus damage against the foe.
-For example, if the PC successfully knocks an enemy prone, their allies may receive a +d6 bonus damage die against that enemy until they stand up.
+Depending on the maneuver, the PC doing the maneuver may grant their allies advantage against the foe.
+For example, if the PC successfully knocks an enemy prone, their allies may receive an advantaged attack against that enemy until they stand up.

 Other than blast damage attacks, combat maneuvers are generally the only way a group of individuals have a chance at damaging a detachment.
 ### Damage & Death